 - b = fraction you could win (i.e. if win, go from 1 to 1 + b)

 In our rigged coin flip game, optimal bet size is thus = 0.5/0.4 – 0.5/0.5 = 0.25.
 We should put 25% of our money in regardless of how much money we have.
 (From the formula we can see that it’s possible for f* to be negative, in which case the optimal strategy is to take the bet on the other side.)

 - Coloured curves show expected long-term pay-offs for a given bet-size for a given odd.
 Each coloured curve represents different odds.
 From top, blue line 0 is 0% chance of losing.
 From bottom, red curve is 50% chance of losing.

-- Red dot is the Kelly bet that maximizes pay-off for a given odd in the long-run.
+- Red dot on coloured curve is optimal bet size (Kelly bet) that maximizes pay-off for a given odd in the long-run.

 Note that even if your odds of losing is just 5%, if you gamble too consistently, you’ll get caught in an unrecoverable losing spiral.
 This is shown to the right of the red dot on the chart.

 There are two methods to consider in a risky strategy…